MattLatt/GDAL_2.1.x_VC/README.md

 	* The 3rdpart folder contain the libraries not provided internally by GDAL and necessary for some format I choosed to add (OSM, ECW...).
-For now it contain the libexpat (linlked dynamically), Proj.4 lib V4.9.2 (linked dynamically), ECW 4.3 SDK (linked dynamically) and libsqlite 3.12 amalgamation included in the GDAL workspaces.
+For now it contain the libexpat (linlked dynamically), Proj.4 lib V4.9.2 (linked dynamically), ECW 4.3 SDK (linked dynamically), libcurl 7.49.1 and libsqlite 3.12 amalgamation included in the GDAL workspaces.

+It contain too a dump (made by test_static_libgdal-2.1.0.exe) that print out all the supported drivers with theire capabilites in ods and txt format : SupportedDrivers.ods and SupportedDrivers.txt

 /!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.1.0.lib (more than 650 MB), so you will have to rebuild the static lib version to build the "test_static_XX workspaces".

-## 2016-07-06: Warning this is still a work in progress
+## 2016-07-13: Warning this is still a work in progress

+	- Compiled with the following gdal drivers: ARG, CALS, WMTS, WMS, MRF, SENTINEL2, SAFE and MBTILES

+	- Compiled with the following ogr drivers: AMIGOCLOUD, VDV, WFS, SQLITE, CSW, VFK, XLSX, GFT

-    - Added the ECW driver support (in Read Only mode), ECW 4.3 RO SDK provided in the 3rdpart folder.
+	- Compiled with the libcurl 7.49.1, provided in the 3rdpart folder.
+I used the libcurl compiled for windows by Stefan Kanthak (home.arcor.de/skanthak/curl.html)
-	The SDK is provided as downloaded except I've renamed all the "win32" folders to "x86".

-	- Added the ERS driver support.

-	- Corrected bad Preprocessor value in the Release (in Dynamic and static workspace for both architectures).

 What still need to be done :

 	- add GEOS geometry library

 	- add iconv library

-	- add V2.1.0 new drivers

     - test if it's possible to use Unicode charset (instead of Multi-Byte)

+## 2016-07-06:

+    - Compiled with the ECW and JP2ECW driver support (in Read Only mode), ECW 4.3 RO SDK provided in the 3rdpart folder.
+	The SDK is provided as downloaded except I've renamed all the "win32" folders to "x86".

+	- Compiled with the ERS driver support.

+	- Corrected bad Preprocessor value in the Release (in Dynamic and static workspace for both architectures).

 ## 2016-07-04: